abilandz/PH8124/Lecture_2/Lecture_2.md

 nano someFile.txt
 ```

 Now you are in the **nano** wonderland, not any longer in the **Bash** shell.
 This means that the commands you type now and all keyboard strokes are interpreted differently.
-After you have edited some existing text or wrote something new, simply in **nano** press `CTRL+o` (to write out into the physical file `someFile.txt` what you have edited so far in the editor — this is the same thing as saving, just jargon is different...).
+After you have edited some existing text or wrote something new, simply in **nano** press `CTRL+o` (to write out into the physical file `someFile.txt` what you have edited so far in the editor &mdash; this is the same thing as saving, just jargon is different...).
 When you are done with editing, press `CTRL+x` to exit **nano** (and type 'y' followed by 'Enter' if you want to save the changes in the same file you have started with), and get back to the terminal.
-Of course, usage of **nano** is not mandatory to edit files, and for large files it is very inconvenient, but there are two nice things about **nano** which shouldn't be underestimated — it is always available on basically all **Linux** distributions, and it can be run in the terminal (this becomes very relevant when connecting and working remotely on some computer, where access to graphics by default is not enabled, or when the network connection itself is too slow to sustain transmission of graphics).
+Of course, usage of **nano** is not mandatory to edit files, and for large files it is very inconvenient, but there are two nice things about **nano** which shouldn't be underestimated &mdash; it is always available on basically all **Linux** distributions, and it can be run in the terminal (this becomes very relevant when connecting and working remotely on some computer, where access to graphics by default is not enabled, or when the network connection itself is too slow to sustain transmission of graphics).
 For editing of lengthy files, use some graphics-based editor: **gedit** is very easy to use without any prior experience, while **emacs** or **vim** are difficult for beginners, however, they offer much more features and are regularly used by professional programmers.

 ### 4. Your first **Bash** script <a href="#first-script" id="first-script"></a>